 Where to buy a sim card in Bali?

-I recommend buying a sim card on Klook which costs about US$ 7.
-Once you get at the airport, someone will wait for you outside with the sim card and will activate it for you.
+When spending 2 weeks in Bali, I recommend buying a local sim card on Klook which costs about US$ 7.
+Once you get to the airport, someone will wait for you outside with the sim card and will activate it for you.

-Best time to travel to Bali
+Best time to visit Bali

 The rainy season in Bali is between December and February and the dry season is between May and September.